-- (1) invest in commodities or commodity contracts, except that each Portfolio may invest in futures contracts and options; - (2) purchase or sell real estate, although it may purchase and sell securities of companies which deal in real estate and may purchase and sell securities which are secured by interests in real estate; - (3) make loans, except (i) by purchasing bonds, debentures or similar obligations (including repurchase agreements, subject to the limitation described in investment limitation (9) below, and money market instruments, including bankers' acceptances and commercial paper, and selling securities on a when issued, delayed settlement or forward delivery basis) which are publicly or privately distributed, and (ii) by lending its portfolio securities to banks, brokers, dealers and other financial institutions so long as such loans are not inconsistent with the 1940 Act or the rules and regulations or interpretations of the SEC thereunder;
+- (1) invest in commodities or commodity contracts, except that each Portfolio may invest in futures contracts and options; - (2) purchase or sell real estate, although it may purchase and sell securities of companies which deal in real estate and may purchase and sell securities which are secured by interests in real estate; - (3) make loans, except (i) by purchasing bonds, debentures or similar obligations (including repurchase agreements, subject to the limitation described in investment limitation (9) below, and money market instruments, including bankers' acceptances and commercial paper, and selling securities on a when issued, delayed settlement or forward delivery basis) which are publicly or privately distributed, and (ii) by lending its portfolio securities to banks, brokers, dealers and other financial institutions so long as such loans are not inconsistent with the 1940 Act or the rules and regulations or interpretations of the SEC thereunder; - (4) purchase on margin or sell short, except as specified above in investment limitation (1); - (5) purchase more than 10% of any class of the outstanding voting securities of any issuer; - (6) issue senior securities, except that a Portfolio may borrow money in accordance with investment limitation below, purchase securities on a when issued, delayed settlement or forward delivery basis and enter into reverse repurchase agreements; - (7) borrow money, except as a temporary measure for extraordinary or emergency purposes, and then not in excess of 10% of its total assets at the time of the borrowing (entering into reverse repurchase agreements and purchasing securities on a when issued, delayed settlement or forward delivery basis are not subject to this investment limitation); - (8) pledge, mortgage, or hypothecate any of its assets to an extent greater than 10% of its total assets at fair market value, except as described in the Prospectuses and this SAI and in connection with entering into futures contracts, but the deposit of assets in a segregated account in connection with the writing of covered put and call options and the purchase of securities on a when issued, delayed settlement or forward delivery basis and collateral arrangements with respect to initial or variation margin for futures contracts will not be deemed to be pledges of a Portfolio's assets or the purchase of any securities on margin for purposes of this investment limitation; - (9) underwrite the securities of other issuers or invest more than an aggregate of 15% of the total assets of the Portfolio, at the time of purchase, in securities for which there are no readily available markets, including repurchase agreements which have maturities of more than seven days or, in the case of each Portfolio, securities subject to legal or contractual restrictions on resale;

-- (4) purchase on margin or sell short, except as specified above in investment limitation (1); - (5) purchase more than 10% of any class of the outstanding voting securities of any issuer; - (6) issue senior securities, except that a Portfolio may borrow money in accordance with investment limitation (7) below, purchase securities on a when issued, delayed settlement or forward delivery basis and enter into reverse repurchase agreements; - (7) borrow money, except as a temporary measure for extraordinary or emergency purposes, and then not in excess of 10% of its total assets at the time of the borrowing (entering into reverse repurchase agreements and purchasing securities on a when issued, delayed settlement or forward delivery basis are not subject to this investment limitation); - (8) pledge, mortgage, or hypothecate any of its assets to an extent greater than 10% of its total assets at fair market value, except as described in the Prospectuses and this SAI and in connection with entering into futures contracts, but the deposit of assets in a segregated account in connection with the writing of covered put and call options and the purchase of securities on a when issued, delayed settlement or forward delivery basis and collateral arrangements with respect to initial or variation margin for futures contracts will not be deemed to be pledges of a Portfolio's assets or the purchase of any securities on margin for purposes of this investment limitation; - (9) underwrite the securities of other issuers or invest more than an aggregate of 15% of the total assets of the Portfolio, at the time of purchase, in securities for which there are no readily available markets, including repurchase agreements which have maturities of more than seven days or, in the case of each Portfolio, securities subject to legal or contractual restrictions on resale; - (10) invest for the purpose of exercising control over management of any company; - (11) invest its assets in securities of any investment company, except in connection with mergers, acquisitions of assets or consolidations and except as may otherwise be permitted by the 1940 Act; - (12) acquire any securities of companies within one industry if, as a result of such acquisition, more than 25% of the value of the Portfolio's net assets would be invested in securities of companies within such industry; provided, however, that there shall be no limitation on the purchase of obligations issued or guaranteed by the U.S. Government, its agencies, enterprises or instrumentalities; and - (13) write or acquire options or interests in oil, gas or other mineral exploration or development programs.
-Each Portfolio also will not: - (14) with respect to 75% of its total assets, invest more than 5% of its total assets at the time of purchase in the securities of any single issuer (other than obligations issued or guaranteed by the U.S. Government, its agencies, enterprises or instrumentalities).
+- (10) invest for the purpose of exercising control over management of any company; - (11) invest its assets in securities of any investment company, except in connection with mergers, acquisitions of assets or consolidations and except as may otherwise be permitted by the 1940 Act; - (12) acquire any securities of companies within one industry if, as a result of such acquisition, more than 25% of the value of the Portfolio's net assets would be invested in securities of companies within such industry; provided, however, that there shall be no limitation on the purchase of obligations issued or guaranteed by the U.S. Government, its agencies, enterprises or instrumentalities; and - (13) write or acquire options or interests in oil, gas or other mineral exploration or development programs.